MORE Tips & Travel Resources

 -

 Stay Connected: Consider upgrading your mobile phone plan (e.g., Verizon’s Unlimited Plus Plan) or getting a local SIM card in country or an international phone plan to stay connected.
 Free Wi-Fi is also common in many cafes and public spaces.
-Use WhatsApp or other wifi based communication tools to stay in touch with home.
+Use WhatsApp or other wifi based communication tools to stay in touch with those at home.

 -